-"You haven't been very secretive about it."
-Scorpius informs her with a little smirk (Rose punches him on his arm).
+"You haven't been very secretive about it," Scorpius informs her with a little grin (Rose punches him on his arm).
 "Every time you look at him it's as though you want to eat him all up."
 A bit of an exaggeration, but the look of sheer horror on her face is kind of worth it.

 "I do not!" she gasps.
 She even puts her hand over her mouth and all.

 It feels a little weird, sitting her talking about Rose's gigantic crush on Toby.
 But he has one more hour to kill before Quidditch practice, so he'll stay for a while.